ibm-cloud-docs/activity-tracker/tutorial.md

 # Learning tutorial on LogDNA
 {: #tutorial_logdna}

-As a security officer, auditor, or manager, you can use the {{site.data.keyword.at_full_notm}} service to track how users and applications interact with the {{site.data.keyword.iamlong}} (IAM) service in {{site.data.keyword.cloud_notm}}.
-This tutorial shows how to monitor actions on user API keys in your account.
+Use this tutorial to learn how to monitor actions on user API keys in your account by using the IBM Cloud Activity with LogDNA service.
+Learn how to set soe of the admin tasks that are required to manage and operate this service.
 {:shortdesc}

 ## Features